-Professor Liudi Jiang, BEng, MSc, PhD, CPhys, CEng
+Professor Liudi Jiang, CPhys, CEng, FIET

-Professor Liudi Jiang is Professor of Materials and Electromechanical Systems within Engineering and the Environment at the University of Southampton.
-She holds a BEng in Microelectronics and a MSc in Physics.
-She received her Ph.D. in advanced materials from the University of Dundee in 2002.
-This was followed by her postdoctoral fellowship at the University of Edinburgh on multidisciplinary research in developing novel materials, processes and electromechanical sensors for a range of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton, Lecturer in 2008, Associate Professor in 2013 and then Professor in 2015.
-She is a Chartered Physicist.
+Liudi is a Professor of Materials and Electromechanical Systems in the Faculty of Engineering and Physical sciences at the University of Southampton.
+Her first degree was in Physics (1998) and received her PhD from the University of Dundee in 2002.
+She worked as a Postdoctoral Researcher at the University of Edinburgh and then University of Southampton in 2002-2005 on novel electromechanical sensors and actuators.
+She was appointed Lecturer at the University of Southampton in 2006, Associated Professor in 2013 and Professor in 2015.

 Professor Peter Kyberd